 Warning patients not to change doses without contacting the prescriber

-Medication-Assisted Treatment for Opioid Dependency
+Medication-Assisted Treatment for Dependency

 Besides understanding of their patients’ treatment needs, behavioral health providers need the right tools to operate an effective practice.
 Contact BestNotes today to get started with EHR and CRM solutions tailored to your specific needs.